Haircare advice for women over 50April 5, 2017

 Our hair is our crowning glory and yet, as we age, some of the challenges of all that hair can give us headaches.
-Hair may go gray, get thinner or become dry and brittle.
+Hair may go gray, get thinner or become dry and brittle and make haircare after 50 demanding.

 You may have spent much of your life trying to be different than who you are.
-That's OK.
+That’s OK.
 This life is a journey.
-It's not uncommon to spend the first part of it trying to fit into other people's molds of who we should be.
-Yet, if we are lucky... one day, we wake up, we look in the mirror and we realize that we are perfect just the way we are.
+It’s not uncommon to spend the first part of it trying to live up to other’s expectations.
+Yet, if we are lucky… one day, we wake up, we look in the mirror and we realize that we are perfect just the way we are.
 And on that day, your hair rejoices!

 Barbara Hannah Grufferman, author of, “The Best of Everything After 50” tells vibrantnation.com that accepting her hair was one of the best decisions she ever made.